notonthehighstreet/rack-blacklist_cookies/README.md

 This may be useful in situations where you want to continue setting cookies generally but want to apply a finer set of rules to either the request or the response.

+_Note:_ Use cases for this gem include preventing caching of content variation and `Set-Cookie` headers on the response.
+It is not intended to be used for application security.

 ## Configuration

 All this gem needs to run is a simple configuration file.
 If you are using this with Rails, then put it in `config/initializers`.